cloud-py-api/py_bundler/README.md

 - main.py (in the root, _structure of this file is in development..._)
 - folder with python code, that is imported from **main.py**

+After that you should copy two small **yaml** files(_**prepare/publish-release.yml**_) **from examples** to your repo.

+After that when you call `prepare-release.yml` it will first install & build all python libraries from `requirements.txt` and after that start **Nuitka** to make one binary standalone build.
+At the end, it will create(or update) a GitHub release with binaries.

+The whole thing is split into two yaml files because it can take a very long time.

+In normal situations you should not call `publish-release.yml` it will be called automatically after `prepare` finished.

+### Examples of using

-As an example you could look at MediaDC, starting from **0.3.0** version it uses this bundler.
+As an example you could look at [MediaDC](https://github.com/andrey18106/mediadc), starting from **0.3.0** version it uses this bundler.

+You can also take a look at [py-bundler-usage-demo]() as a basic example.

 _**More info will be added a little later, after the end of the design stage.**_